Wild Leeks aka Ramps

 Wild Leeks/Ramps have been highly sought after since the days of yore when the winter’s stores had run low and people were looking for fresh greens and vegetables in the spring.
 They are high in Vitamins C and A (as well as other healthful minerals) and have the same cholesterol reducing capacity found in Garlic and other members of this family.

-Strip the fine onion skin down over the roots and cut the whole mess off.
+Strip the fine onion skin down over the roots and cut or break it off with the root.
+Replant the root to ensure the plant returns next year.

 Take them home, wash them, and prepare them however you like.
 Yummmmm!